 Jurisdiction – Where is OverPlay located?

-OverPlay is located in Germany, which as you should already know, is a part of the infamous 5 Eyes alliance.
-Considering this, OverPlay should be obligated to comply with the authorities in any request of user data.
+OverPlay is located in Germany, which, as you should already know, is a part of the infamous 5 Eyes alliance.
+Considering this, OverPlay should be obligated to comply with the authorities in any request for user data.
 This is something that seriously bothers me about this VPN.

-However, since OverPlay VPN claims to keep no activity logs, I don’t think its something to worry about too much.
+However, since OverPlay VPN claims to keep no activity logs, I don’t think it’s something to worry about too much.
 But we’ll look over its logging policy a bit later on to see if it can be trusted with our privacy.
-However, if you’re not too sure about using OverPlay, then you might want to try ExpressVPN which is based in the BVI.
+However, if you’re not too sure about using OverPlay, you might want to try ExpressVPN based on the BVI.

 Security – Does OverPlay keep logs?

 The only information they collect at the time of signups is an email address and a valid payment method.
-Do keep in mind that if you choose to pay through credit cards, you will have to provide your first and last name.
+Do keep in mind that you will have to provide your first and last name if you choose to pay through credit cards.
 But overall, OverPlay is a legit no-log VPN service.

 Encryption & Other Features

-As for security features, OverPlay VPN supports L2TP/IPSec, PPTP, and OpenVPN to securely tunnel your data.
-In addition, OverPlay VPN supports 128-bit to 256-bit encryption, which is the industry standard nowadays.
+As for security features, OverPlay VPN supports L2TP/IPSec, PPTP, and OpenVPN to tunnel your data securely.
+Also, OverPlay VPN supports 128-bit to 256-bit encryption, which is the industry standard nowadays.
 Aside from that, one of the most notable features of OverPlay has to be its SmartDNS.